Antibody Validation

 Two Graph of Flow cytometry assays on transiently transfected HEK-293F cells.
 Green shows MAb on target, Blue MAb on Control, and Gray the Control MAb on Target.
 They show the assays (and the MAb) are robust as the MAb used on control cells detects the protein when it is endogenously expressed by the cell.

 Figure 4.
-Flow cytometry EGFR antibody (CSB0008) EGFR endogenously expressed in HEk 293F cells.
+Flow cytometry EGFR antibody (CSB0008) EGFR endogenously expressed in HEK-293F cells.
 Green = MAb on target, Blue= MAb on Control, Gray= Control MAb on target, also tested in COS7 cells

 Extracellular vs. Intracellular Epitope Localization